 Interested parties wishing to communicate with our board of directors or with an individual member or members of our board of directors may do so by writing to our board of directors or to the particular member or members of our board of directors, and mailing the correspondence to our Secretary at C3.ai, Inc., Attention: Secretary, 1400 Seaport Blvd, Redwood City, California 94063.
-Our Secretary, in consultation with appropriate members of our board of directors as necessary, will review all incoming communications and, if appropriate, all such communications will be forwarded to the appropriate member or members of our board of directors, or if none is specified, to the chairperson of our board of directors or to the lead independent director if the chairperson of our board of directors is not independent.
+Our Secretary, in consultation with appropriate members of our board of directors as necessary, will review all incoming communications and, if appropriate, all such communications will be forwarded to the appropriate member or members of our board of directors or to the lead independent director if the chairperson of our board of directors is not independent.